 SHRINKING SPACE FOR DIALOGUE, REDUCING PERSONAL LIBERTIES, NO MONEY ANYWHERE.
 “Repeat protest” curbs really do start to threaten freedom of expression Newish Home Secretary Shabana Mahmood extemporised new plans to curb “repeat protests” after nearly 500 arrests at more pro-Palestinian demonstrations.
 The idea: if you protest too often, the Home Office can decide you are…

-Neverwhere by (Neil Gaiman) Kemi Badenoch, dreaming of a land where anyone might care what the Conservatives might come up with anytime soon.
+BADENOCH.Neverwhere by (Neil Gaiman) Kemi Badenoch, dreaming of a land where anyone might care what the Conservatives might come up with anytime soon.
 Even as an enthusiastic A-level History student I found Kemi kicking off with 1780s Manchester a little bit too historical.
 Badenoch managed to tie this back, in the context of Thursday’s murderous…

-LABOUR PULLS THE EMERGENCY CORD In their Immigration White Paper “Restoring Control over the Immigration System” published in May 2025, the Labour government proposed extending the qualifying period for “Indefinite Leave to Remain” (ILR) from 5 years to 10 under its “earned settlement” reforms.
+LABOUR PULLS THE EMERGENCY CORD.
+In their Immigration White Paper “Restoring Control over the Immigration System” published in May 2025, the Labour government proposed extending the qualifying period for “Indefinite Leave to Remain” (ILR) from 5 years to 10 under its “earned settlement” reforms.
 The proposal did not stir massive controversy at the time.
 The…

-Immigration and asylum is significantly less important to younger UK voters than their elders.
-It does not even feature amongst younger peoples’ “Top 5” issues (I discussed this in a previous post on UK Youth Issues in June, sorry.)
-However, when conflated with the “Small Boats” crisis, immigration has become the most incendiary issue in…
+ASYLUM.Immigration is significantly less important to younger UK voters than their elders.
+It does not even feature amongst younger peoples’ “Top 5” issues (discussed this in a previous post on UK Youth Issues in June, sorry.)
+However, when conflated with the “Small Boats” crisis, immigration has become the most incendiary issue in British politics in…

 NEWS VS POLITICS Harold Macmillan was a wise old bird.
 His reply to a question about what he feared most: “Events, dear boy, events” neatly encapsulates how easy it is for politics to be knocked off course by news.
 Some days you set out to explain proposed NHS structural changes, you can instead get sandbagged…